kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/f0634362-1833-4d30-9dd3-08c3a5e8a2f1)

 Liam Cohen is a Creative and Professional Writing student at Canterbury Christchurch University.
-He first wrote a collection of poetry at the fifteen years old.
-Since then, his passion for writing has blossomed and now he writes all forms of writing.
+He first wrote a collection of poetry at fifteen years old.
+Since then, his passion for writing has blossomed and he writes all forms of writing.
 Liam focuses on using emotive language to resonate with his readers.

 ## Carla Danella